-In the Gospel of Mark, Pharisees come to Jesus and ask him: “Can a man divorce a woman?”
-(Mark 10:1-12) In summing up his answer, Jesus states: “Whoever divorces his wife and marries another commits adultery against her, and if she divorces her husband and marries another, she commits adultery.”
-(Mark 10:12) This seems to be a statement that completely denies any legitimacy to divorce and remarriage altogether.
+In the Gospel of Mark, some Pharisees come to Jesus and ask him, “Can a man divorce a woman?”
+(Mark 10:2) In summing up his answer, Jesus states, “Whoever divorces his wife and marries another commits adultery against her, and if she divorces her husband and marries another, she commits adultery” (Mark 10:12).
+This seems to be a statement that completely denies any legitimacy to divorce and remarriage altogether.
 But the Gospel of Matthew clarifies that this was not exactly the question asked.

 Literally, no Israelite at the time of Jesus thought it possible that the Word of God given through Moses was completely wrong in permitting divorce at all (and they were right!).
 In fact, no one was debating if divorce was allowed, but rather how liberally (or not) it could be practiced.
 The Gospel of Mathew provides a fuller version of this question and therefore sets Jesus’ answer in its proper context.
 According to Mathew’s gospel, some Pharisees tested Jesus by asking him: “Can a man divorce a woman for any reason?”
 (Mathew 19:3-9)

-The conservative Jewish approach understood “unfaithfulness”, “abuse”, or “abandonment” as the only valid grounds for divorce (Deut.
-24:1-4; Exod.
-21:10-11).
+The conservative Jewish approach understood “unfaithfulness”, “abuse”, or “abandonment” as the only valid grounds for divorce (cf. Deut 24:1-4; Exod 21:10-11).
 This view was represented by the Pharisaic rabbi Shammai, while various more progressive Jewish interpreters argued that a man had the right to divorce his wife for any reason at all (Babylonian Talmud, Gittin 90a).
 The later view was represented by another Pharisaic rabbi named Hillel.

 In other words, there were many illegitimate divorces granted in the Jewish community in the time of Jesus that were not consistent with God’s instructions in the Torah.
 It is in this divorce-for-any-reason environment Jesus is quoted as saying, “Everyone who divorces his wife and marries another commits adultery, and he who marries one who is divorced from a husband commits adultery.”
 (Luke 16:18, Mark 10:12)